matheuzgomes/gatling_boiler_plate/readme.md

 ### Basic Boiler Plate To Use Gatling

-This is a boiler plate example to use gatling and test your application.
+This is a boiler plate example to use gatling and test your application if you have authenticated endpoints, if that's not the case just remove the token parts it'll be fine.

 To know more and add new features to this, you may want to read the docs here ->  <https://docs.gatling.io/tutorials/>